JackPotat0/jackpotat0.github.io/docs/game.md

 ## Video Games Collection

 I only got in touch with video games in my late teens so I didn't get to play too much of them.
 Moreover life is getting in my way slowly but surely.
-** Scores are ranked based on personal preference
+** Scores are ranked based on personal preferences

 ### **ALL TIME favourites**
 *The games that changed my gaming view (ruin other games) in one way or another.
 Feel free to debate with me on these games.*